Finite Automata Encoding Piecewise Polynomials: Regular Hierarchical Meshes

 \section{Regular Hierarchical Meshes}

-In this section first we introduce the encoding of hierarchical meshes as finite automata.
-This is an integral part of our construction for the encoding of splines over hierarchical meshes as finite automata to be introduced in Section \ref{regular_hierarchical_splines_section}.
-Then we describe procedures for verification of nestedness for the domains generating a hierarchical mesh, for verification of geometric constraints given by Assumption B and for selecting tensor product B--splines according to Kraft's selection mechanism, in Subsections \ref{verification_of_nestedness_subsection}, \ref{domain_condition_verification_subsection} and \ref{regularity_for_K_subsection}, respectively.
+In this section first we introduce the encoding of hierarchical meshes as finite automata, see the subsection \ref{how_to_encode_meshes_subsec}.
+This encoding is an integral part of the encoding of splines over hierarchical meshes as finite automata to be introduced in Section \ref{regular_hierarchical_splines_section}.
+Then we describe the polynomial--time procedures for verifying the nestedness of the domains generating a hierarchical mesh, for verifying the geometric constraints given by Assumption B and for selecting tensor product B--splines according to Kraft's selection mechanism, in the subsections \ref{verification_of_nestedness_subsection}, \ref{domain_condition_verification_subsection} and \ref{regularity_for_K_subsection}, respectively.